dominicg666/baaz-cli/README.md

 ## The Goal of Baaz CLI

-The Baaz CLI creates, manages, builds and test your PWA projects.
+The Baaz CLI creates, manages, builds and test your Baaz PWA projects.
 It's built on top of the Baaz Framework DevKit.

 ## The Goal of DevKit